LEAF-BoiseState/janus/README.md

 ## geofxs
 *will be further populated to preform various statistical analysis

-minDistCity - takes a np array of SRP GCAM categories, returns np arry of distances to closest city cell added saveLC - save the landcover of a given year to a labeled npy file
+minDistCity - takes a np array of SRP GCAM categories, returns np array of distances to closest city cell added saveLC - save the landcover of a given year to a labeled npy file